 I would love to have dinner with Elon Musk.
 I love his cars, they are so nice.

-What is the best piece of advice you’ve ever been given?
+What is the best piece of advice someone has ever given you?

 What was the last book you read?